Copper Basin (Tennessee): Later years

 World War II brought a brief increase in demand for products from the Copper Basin.
 A sulfuric acid plant was constructed in Copperhill in 1942, and by 1949 liquid sulfuric acid was being produced.
 Faced with decreasing demand and increasing foreign competition, however, the mining industry began to decline in the Copper Basin in the 1950s.
 The Burra Burra mine, which had grown into the largest mine, closed in 1958.
 In 1960 the Central Mine, the last major mine in the Copper Basin, began operation.
-The Tennessee Copper Company was purchased by Cities Services Corporation on June 14, 1963.
+The Tennessee Copper Company was purchased by Cities Services Corporation in 1963.
 A strike in 1969 resulted in an eight percent pay increase for employees and an increase in paid benefits.
 During the Vietnam War, sulfuric acid produced in the Copper Basin was supplied to the Volunteer Army Ammunition Plant in Chattanooga.
-At the beginning of the 1970s, the company announced plans to expand, but faced financial problems into the decade.
+At the beginning of the 1970s, the company announced plans to expand but faced financial problems into the decade.
 Two strikes, in 1974 and 1977, the latter of which lasted four months, also led to the decline in mining activities in the basin, as well as anger and division amongst locals, especially those who did not support the strikes.
-The Tennessee Copper Company was purchased by a group of investors in September 1982 and the name was changed to the Tennessee Chemical Company.
+The Tennessee Copper Company was purchased by a group of investors in September 1982, and the name was changed to the Tennessee Chemical Company.
 The Tennessee Chemical Company immediately began contesting its property tax requirements, which resulted in Polk County laying off 20% of its government employees, resulting in further turmoil amongst local residents.

-The company announced plans to shut down all mining operations on January 22, 1985, and the final mine closed on August 27, 1987.
-The Tennessee Chemical Company filed for bankruptcy on April 10, 1989.
+The company announced plans to shut down all mining operations in January 1985, and the final mine closed on August 27, 1987.
+The Tennessee Chemical Company filed for bankruptcy in 1989.
 The sulfuric acid plant continued to operate until 2000, with raw materials acquired elsewhere.